Unleash/unleash/website/docs/feature-flag-tutorials/golang/implementing-feature-flags-golang.md

 Most importantly, you must:

--   Limit feature flag payloads for scalability, security, and efficiency
+-   Limit feature flag payloads for scalability, security, and efficiency.
 -   Use graceful degradation where possible to improve the resiliency of your architecture.

 For a complete list of architectural guidelines, including caching strategies, see our [best practices for building and scaling feature flag systems](https://docs.getunleash.io/topics/feature-flags/feature-flag-best-practices).

 ## 2. Install a local feature flag provider

 In this section, we'll install Unleash, run the instance locally, log in, and create a feature flag.
 If you prefer, you can use other tools instead of Unleash, but you'll need to update the code accordingly.
-The basic steps will probably be the same.

 Use Git to clone the Unleash repository and Docker to build and run it.
 Open a terminal window and run the following commands: